The Advanced Guide To Consistently Converting More Profitable Motivated House Sellers With PPC Marketing

 3.)
 Localized keywords can be extremely valuable (but not always).

-Localized keywords (keywords that contain some geographically-specific word, like “sell my house in houston”) ranked among some of the absolute best keywords we looked at.
+Localized keywords (keywords containing some geographically-specific word, like “sell my house in Houston”) ranked among some of the best keywords we looked at.

 They also ranked among some of the worst.
 How could this be?